+Daily?
+No way!
 Whoa!
-Headaches every day?
+Tension headaches every day?
 I don’t like the sound of that!

 Her migraines would come on around every 10-14 days.

-Elaine?????
-You’re too keyed up!
-Maybe if you went back to tuning your bass.
-OK, she had tried all sorts of treatments and nothing helped: homeopathy from numerous homeopaths, chiropractic, physical therapy, acupuncture, different allopathic drugs, OTC herbal formulas.
+Good!
+And thank heavens!
+OK, so she had tried all sorts of treatments and nothing helped: homeopathy from numerous homeopaths, chiropractic, physical therapy, acupuncture, different allopathic drugs, OTC herbal formulas.
 She wore glasses and had her eyes checked regularly.
 MRI was normal.